Webcast: History

+On August 8, 1997, the American jam band Phish webcast one of their concerts for the first time.

-On October 22, 1998, the first Billy Graham Crusade was broadcast live to a worldwide audience from the Raymond James Stadium in Tampa Florida courtesy of Dale Ficken and the WebcastCenter in Pennsylvania.
+On October 22, 1998, the first Billy Graham Crusade was broadcast live to a worldwide audience from the Raymond James Stadium in Tampa, Florida, courtesy of Dale Ficken and the WebcastCenter in Pennsylvania.
 The live signal was broadcast via satellite to PA, then encoded and streamed via the BGEA website.